Manatee County, Florida: Libraries

 In September 2021, a seventh branch was approved by county commissioners, to be built in Lakewood Ranch.
 The library's grand opening was on January 12, 2024.

 Library cards are free to those who reside, own property, attend school, or work in Manatee County.
 Non-residents may obtain a temporary card upon payment of a $25.00 annual fee.

 Manatee County participates in the Little Free Library program.
-There are several Little Free Libraries at parks and other public places around the county.
+Several Little Free Libraries are at parks and other public places around the county.